Sheets in Projects

 1. Navigate to your project plan.

-2. Under a phase, find the dropdown menu next to Add task.
+2. Under a phase, open the dropdown menu next to Add task.

 3. Click Add sheet.

-4. Choose a sheet template or open a blank sheet to proceed.
+1. Choose a sheet template or open a blank sheet.

-When you click on a sheet from the project overview page, a side pane opens (similar to a task's detail pane).
+When you click a sheet from the project overview page, a side pane opens, similar to a task detail pane.
 From this pane, you can:

-• Set essential task attributes such as Assignee, Due date, and Task status (which defaults to To Do when the sheet is created).
+• Set task attributes such as Assignee, Due date, and Task status.
+The task status defaults to To Do when the sheet is created.

-• View and configure the sheet's settings, including Sheet Tabs, Sheet Fields, Task Info, and Additional Info.
+• View and configure sheet settings, including Sheet Tabs, Sheet Fields, Task Info, and Additional Info.

-• Have conversations right inside the sheet by clicking the Conversations button on the right side of the screen.
-You can tag people and use smartfills to communicate relevant details about the sheet's data.
+• Start conversations inside the sheet by clicking Conversations on the right side of the screen.
+You can tag people and use SmartFill to communicate relevant details about the sheet data.

 Freeze sheet entries

-If you need to lock data within a sheet and prevent any further edits, you can freeze it.
-This ensures data integrity by disabling changes in the sheet itself or within any of its tabs.
+If you need to lock data within a sheet and prevent further edits, you can freeze it.
+This helps preserve data integrity by disabling changes in the sheet or in a specific sheet tab.

 Freeze an entire sheet